gavinwxy/gavinwxy.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-I received my Ph.D. from University of Liverpool, under the supervision of Prof. [Jimin Xiao](https://jiminxiao.github.io).
-My research focuses on label-efficient learning in the field of computer vision, including
+I am currently looking for Postdoc positions in computer vision.
+I received my Ph.D. in EEE from University of Liverpool in 2024, under the supervision of Prof. [Jimin Xiao](https://jiminxiao.github.io).
+My research focuses on label-efficient learning in the field of computer vision, including:

 <ul>
     <li>Semantic Segmentation</li>